-Recently, I had a Youtube viewer message me asking about what kind of resources they could use to learn more about CS or explore more about the field while in high school.
+Recently, I had someone message me asking about what kind of resources they could use to learn more about CS or explore more about the field while in high school.
 I responded to her with compiled a list of resources I thought would be valuable, and I thought I’d also share them here.
 This is not nearly close to an exhaustive list, but just a list of what I personally did or heard of spoken highly about.
 I also have this titled as a ‘Girl’s Guide’ just because quite a few of these resource links and programs are targeted for girls only.

 - Codecademy (https://www.codecademy.com/)

 - Udemy (https://www.udemy.com/courses/development/)

 Mentorship and Community

 - BuiltByGirls (https://referral.builtbygirls.com/WPulLfp9AR)

 For more CS mentorship I’d look into signing up for Built By Girls which matches you with different advisors in the tech industry that you can talk to and learn from.
 I wish I had found BuiltByGirls earlier when I was still in high school because I think I would have found it significantly more valuable than I do now as a CS major who already knows generally the industry she wants to go in.
 I think for girls who are curious about stem but aren’t so sure what a career doing CS or something else in tech would look like BuiltByGirls provides an amazing opportunity to talk to mentors and working professionals in tech about their experience and work life and also just generally good interview training and learning to speak one-on-one with adults which is something I initially struggled with in high school.